Skip to main content

 let greeting = "Guten Tag!"

-// Access first character
+// Access the first character

 greeting[greeting.startIndex] // G